A Reinforcement Learning Approach to the Orienteering Problem with Time Windows: Pointer Network Model

 \subsubsection{Vanilla Transformer}

-Here we describe the original transformer architecture before explaining how we introduce recursion.
+In this section we describe the original transformer architecture before explaining how we introduce recursion.
 The Transformer architecture consists of a set of stacked layers (here we use 2 layers).
 Each layer is composed of 2 sublayers or functional components: a multi-head self-attention sublayer followed by a feedforward sublayer.

-Given a list of input vectors $\lbrace e_1, e_2,\cdots, e_n \rbrace$, the self-attention vectors are determined (note that this is the description of the vanilla Transformer, in our model the keys $k_i$ are computed recursively, see below) by first computing two linear transformations for each $e_i$:
+Given a list of input vectors $\lbrace e_1, e_2,\cdots, e_n \rbrace$, the self-attention vectors are determined (note that this is the description of the vanilla Transformer, in our model the keys $k_i$ are computed recursively, see Section \ref{sec:transformer_recursion}) by first computing two linear transformations for each $e_i$:

-followed by determining the similarity score between each $e_i$ and each $k_j$, using scaled dot-product attention:
+followed by the determination of the similarity score between each $e_i$ and each $k_j$, using scaled dot-product attention:

 where $d_k$ is a scaling constant, $W_k$, $W_v$ and $W_q \in \mathbb{R}^{d_{h^a} \times d_e}$.
 The variables $k_i$ and $v_i$ in Equations \ref{eq:self_attention_key} and \ref{eq:self_attention_value} are usually called \textit{key} and \textit{value}, respectively.
 The output vector $h_i^a$ is then computed by taking the average of the vector of values $v$, using a vector $a_i$, the softmax normalization of the similarity scores vector $u_i$: